syntaxerror247/VectorTouch/README.md

 ## Installation

-Download the latest release of the Android version from the [releases](https://github.com/syntaxerror247/VectorTouch/releases).
+Download the latest release of the app from the [releases](https://github.com/syntaxerror247/VectorTouch/releases).

+To try the latest version, download the apk from the last [CI run](https://github.com/syntaxerror247/VectorTouch/actions) artifact.

 ## License